gcpreston/spectator_mode/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
 More information can be found in the [Phoenix installation and setup guide](https://hexdocs.pm/phoenix/installation.html).

-Instructions to run the client locally and connect to the local web server can be found in the [swb repository](https://github.com/gcpreston/swb).
+Instructions to connect the client to the local web server can be found in the [swb README](https://github.com/gcpreston/swb-rs?tab=readme-ov-file#supported-options).

 ## Acknowledgements